 Love suffers long and is kind; love does not envy; love does not parade itself, is not puffed up; does not behave rudely, does not seek its own, is not provoked, thinks no evil; does not rejoice in iniquity, but rejoices in the truth; bears all things, believes all things, hopes all things, endures all things.
 Love never fails…(1 Corinthians 13: 4-8).

-I want to finish discussing Love Stands For What Is Right today.
+I want to finish discussing The other side of love today.
 Remember that love does not rejoice in injustice and unrighteousness, but rejoices in the truth.
 There is a side of the love walk that is confrontational when correction may possibly transform a life or protect others.
-You could call this tough love.
-For the rest of this blog, let’s look at how tough love acts.

 Proverbs 27:5 reads: Open rebuke is better than love carefully concealed.
 Faithful are the wounds of a friend, but the kisses of an enemy are deceitful.
 Today’s English Version makes it clear: “Better to correct someone openly than to let him think you don’t care for him at all.”
 Love wants what is best for the other person, even if at the moment it takes a tough stand.
 Today we call it tough love.

-Jesus called the religious leaders of His day hypocrites and whitewashed graves full of dead men’s bones!
+Jesus called the religious leaders of His day hypocrites and with-washed graves full of dead men’s bones!
 Why did He act that way towards them?
 Because He loved them enough to be real and honest with them.
-He loved others enough to expose the leaders’ wrong behavior lest others become infected with it and fall into the same trap.
+He loved others enough to expose the leaders wrong behavior lest others become infected with it and fall into the same trap.

 In 2 Thessalonians 3:6-15, Paul tells the believers in Thessalonica to have nothing to do with a person who is purposely acting in an ungodly way.
 He tells them to that a person who doesn’t work (and is able to) should not be able to eat for free.
 He tells them not to fellowship with a believer who is living in a divisive, ungodly way so that the deceived believer will be ashamed of himself and repent!
 “And if anyone does not obey our word in this epistle, note that person and do not keep company with him, that he may be ashamed.
 Yet do not count him as an enemy, but admonish him as a brother” (2 Thessalonians 3: 14-15).